 After describing the elements above, the executive summary should also have a brief financial summary.
 For your financials, Bonjour suggests including the valuation of the deal, so that the reader knows right away what the risks are, and what the returns can be.

 This depends on who your readers are.
 Do your research.
-If you're presenting an investor with a business plan, make sure the language of the executive summary caters to their backgrounds.
-For example, if you know your investor has a degree in chemical engineering, your language might be different than an executive summary presented to an investor who studied philosophy.
+If you're presenting your plan to investors, make sure the language of the executive summary caters to their backgrounds.
+For example, if you know your investor has a degree in chemical engineering, your language might be different from that in the executive summary presented to an investor who studied philosophy.

 In other words, "use language that will resonate with your target audience," says Hirai.
 Don't be afraid to change your executive summary when you present it to different investors.
 Consider creating different versions for each audience, he says, but make sure that it's always kept professional, crisp, and free of any embarrassing errors.
-Another good tip he recommends is to use personal pronouns (e.g. "we" and "our") over general nouns (e.g. "the company").
-Your reader will feel a stronger personal connection with you, your brand, and your idea if you can relate to them in the first person.
+Another good tip he gives is to use personal pronouns (e.g., "we" and "our") over general nouns (e.g., "the company").
+Your reader will feel a stronger personal connection with you, your brand, and your idea if you can relate to the reader in the first person.

 How to Write an Executive Summary: The Length

-Remember, every executive summary is – and should be – unique.
-Depending on the size of the business plan or investment proposal you're sending, the executive summary will vary.
-However, the general consensus is to have an executive summary between one and four pages.
+Remember, every executive summary is--and should be--unique.
+Depending on the size of the business plan or investment proposal you're sending, the executive summary's length will vary.
+However, the general consensus is that an executive summary should be between one and four pages long.

-"Why most business entrepreneurs get executive summaries wrong, is they believe the goal of the executive summary is to get the investors to give them a check," says Lavinsky.
+"The reason most business entrepreneurs get executive summaries wrong is that they believe the goal of the executive summary is to get the investors to give them a check," says Lavinsky.
 "The goal of the executive summary is to get the investor to read the business plan or to meet with you."

-With that in mind, clear your vocabularies of any superlatives, clichés, or any over-used expressions that can't be backed up, he adds.
-Avoid using terms like 'the best', 'groundbreaking,' 'cutting-edge', and 'world class.'
+With that in mind, clear your vocabulary of any superlatives, clichés, or claims that can't be backed up, he adds.
+Avoid using terms like "the best," "groundbreaking," "cutting-edge," and "world-class."
 "Investors see those words day in and day out," he says, "and eventually they lose meaning."

 How to Write an Executive Summary: Is It Any Good?

-The most important element to any executive summary is a clear, concise and relevant explanation of what your company does.
-Obviously, you should devote a good portion of your time to reading and re-reading the summary.
+The most important element to any executive summary is a clear, concise, and relevant explanation of what your company does.
+Obviously, you should devote a good portion of your time to reading and rereading the summary.
 But there are some tricks.
-Dave Lavinksy shares his litmus test: Have a 5th grader or any non-investor to read your executive summary, or even just the first paragraph.
-Then, ask them to explain back to you what your company does.
-If they explain it with ease, you're good.
+Lavinsky shares his litmus test: Have a fifth grader or any noninvestor read your executive summary, even just the first paragraph.
+Then ask the person to explain to you what your company does.
+If he or she can explain it with ease, you're good.
 If you hear crickets, you'll need to rework it.